Dream-0ne/DreamOne/README.md

 # DreamOne

 ## About:
-- Dream one is a team that worked alongside members of Capital One during Capstone to create a project.
+- Dream one is a team that worked alongside members of Capital One during Capstone to create a project that helps uplift local businesses during these stressing times.

 ## Project: